(Originally posted in November 2016)

 Whenever I plan a trip to England to watch soccer, I try to pick a time when there will be plenty of games.
 I look for full league weekends plus either league games or cup games during the week.

-On my latest trip, I also had a business reason to be there.
-I am a travel writer and tour guide, and I would like to get back into leading hiking trips to Italy and elsewhere; I also want to potentially start a soccer touring and travel consulting company based in London.
+On my latest trip, I also had a business reason to be there: I run Groundhopper Guides, a soccer touring and travel consulting company.
 So I was headed for the massive World Travel Market, essentially a wholesale travel show at the ExCel Center in East London.
 And it just happens that the same evening there was a League Trophy game about an hour away at Barnet FC.
 Doubleheader!

 So, what is the League Trophy?
 It’s a competition for Leagues One and Two (levels three and four of the English Football Pyramid).
-But this year the Football Association decided to invite the Under-23 teams from a bunch of upper-league teams, which really pissed off a lot of the lower clubs and their fans.
+(Here’s more on that).
+But recently the Football Association decided to invite the Under-23 teams from a bunch of upper-league teams, which really pissed off a lot of the lower clubs and their fans.
 In fact, there have been boycotts of these games, with people proudly posting photos of empty away sections at some of these games.

 From the off, it was striking how clearly I could hear all the yelling from the pitch – and how much of it there is.
 The name of the ball carrier rings out from all over the pitch, teammates calling for a pass.
 The central defenders are always telling the fullbacks to “stay high” so runners trying to get in behind will be offside.
 All players with access to the linesman, when a call doesn’t go their way, take a moment as soon as the action stops to go and harangue him.
 And the keeper absolutely never shuts up, telling defenders to “close him down” or “stay up” or screaming instructions to the wall on a free kick, while also kicking his boots against the post to get their attention.
 When somebody screws up, his teammates’ looks and words are unmistakable.
 It is a cacophony of strategy, passion and testosterone.